SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 TS=
 (
   (
-    ("develop" OR "development" OR "promote" OR "strengthen*" OR "improv*" OR "enhanc*" OR "increas*" OR "build" OR "capacity building" OR "advance" OR "advancing"
+    ("develop" OR "development" OR "promote" OR "strengthen*" OR "improv*" OR "enhanc*" OR "increas*" OR "build" OR "building" OR "advance" OR "advancing"
     OR "establish*" OR "address" OR "consider*" OR "assess*" )
     NEAR/5
-      ("capacity"
-      OR "infrastructure$" OR "technolog*" OR "facilities" OR "tools"
-      OR "technical support" OR "managerial support"
+      ("institutional capacity" OR "human capacity" OR "financial capacity" OR "capacity building" OR "capacity development" OR "build* capacity" OR "develop* capacity" OR "scientific capacity"
+      OR "infrastructure$" OR "facilities" OR "tools" OR "technical support" OR "managerial support" OR "research" OR "knowledge" OR "skills" OR "competenc*" OR "expertise" OR "R&D" OR "innovation" OR "communication" OR "social network$" OR "information network$" OR "campaign$" OR "awareness" OR "disseminat*" OR "educat*" OR "training" OR "cooperation" OR "collaboration" OR "partnership$"
-      OR "research" OR "knowledge" OR "skills" OR "competenc*" OR "expertise" OR "expenditure" OR "invest" OR "investing" OR "investment$" OR "financ*" OR "spending" OR "funding" OR "funder$" OR "fund$" OR "grant$"
+      OR "knowledge transfer*" OR "transfer of technolog*" OR "technological transfer" OR "technology transfer" OR "expenditure" OR "invest" OR "investing" OR "investment$" OR "financing" OR "spending" OR "funding" OR "funder$" OR "fund$" OR "grant$"
       OR "financial support" OR "financial resources"
-      OR "incentive$" OR "taxes" OR "tax" OR "fees" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e" OR "ODA" OR "cooperation fund$" OR "development spending" OR (("international" OR "development" OR "foreign") NEAR/3 ("aid" OR "assistance")) OR "communication" OR "social network$" OR "information network$" OR "campaign$" OR "cooperation" OR "collaboration" OR "network$" OR "support" OR "partnership$" OR "policy" OR "policies" OR "empower*" OR "strateg*" OR "programme$" OR "program$" OR "intervention$" OR "knowledge transfer*"
+      OR "incentive$" OR "taxes" OR "tax" OR "fees" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e" OR "ODA" OR "cooperation fund$" OR "development spending" OR "development aid" OR "development assistance" OR "foreign aid" OR "international aid" OR "international assistance"
-      OR "awareness" OR "knowledge" OR "disseminat*"
-      OR "educat*" OR "awareness" OR "training"
-      )
+      OR "policy" OR "policies" OR "empower*" OR "strateg*" OR "programme$" OR "program$" OR "intervention$" )
   )
   NEAR/15